brucemack/microlink/README.md

 * Audio input sampling uses the integrated ADC in the RP2040.
 * Audio output generation uses the MicroChip MCP4725 I2C digital-to-analog converter.  $1.27 on DigiKey.
 * Audio amplification uses the LM4862M 825mW amplifier.  $2.23 on DigiKey.
-* The T/R key is from Federal Telephone and Telegraph Company (Buffalo, NY), made in 1920.
+* The local T/R key is from Federal Telephone and Telegraph Company (Buffalo, NY), made in 1920.
 Priceless.
 * The radio link is a Baofeng BF-F8HP.

 ## Current Parts List (SW)